Sanjiin Bayar: Political career

-Bayar joined the Mongolian People's Revolutionary Party (MPRP) in 1988.
 He became General Secretary of the MPRP in 2005 and was – by 377 to 229 votes – elected Chairman of the MPRP at a party congress in October 2007, defeating incumbent Miyeegombyn Enkhbold.
 The same congress also voted in favor of Bayar becoming the next prime minister.
-The Parliament approved Bayar as the next Prime Minister of Mongolia on 22 November 2007, with 67 votes in favor (97.1%) and two against.
+The State Great Khural (unicameral parliament) approved Bayar as the 25th Prime Minister of Mongolia on 22 November 2007, with 67 votes in favor (97.1%) and two against.